blobaa/bba-did-method-specification/docs/markdown/spec.md

 DID and DID Document handling is decoupled so that multiple DID Document storages can be defined and integrated to store DID Document Templates (DID Documents without a DID reference).
 In its current state, the `bba` DID method defines only one storage type (Ardor Cloud Storage).

 In the following, `bba` DID method compliant account properties are called DID attestations.
-An account property is method compliant if it aligns to the data model described in the DID Attestation Data Fields section and is self-set.
-A self-set account property is a property where the sender and the receiver are the same account.
+An account property is `bba` DID method compliant if it aligns to the data model described in the DID Attestation Data Fields section and is self-set.
+A self-set account property is a property where sender and receiver accounts are identical.

 ## DID Attestation Data Fields